 The Joint Strike Fighter purchase: Someone must have been smoking one

 The Joint Strike Fighter is "flying dog meat", writes Sydney bureau chief and military buff Ross Jones, and anyone who goes near this lemon has rocks in their heads.
+Anyone who goes near the Joint Strike Fighter has rocks in their heads.

 It’s the Liberals, I rest my case.